OrbicCode/Orbiccode/README.md

 🔭 Aspiring Full-Stack Developer falling in love with the daily learning, growing and challenges
 <br><br>
-😍 At the moment nothing beats the rush of constantly getting stuck and solving problems
+😍 At the moment nothing is beating the rush of constantly getting stuck and solving problems
+<br><br>
+📚 <a href="https://schoolofcode.co.uk/">School of Code</a> helped mould me into a developer
 <br><br>

 ## I'm normally

 <br>